On the uniform convergence of continuous semigroups: Continuous semigroups in the Gordon-Hedenmalm class

 \begin{theorem}[Gordon-Hedenmalm] An analytic function $\Phi:\C_{1/2}\to\C_{1/2}$ defines a bounded composition operator $\mathcal{C}_{\Phi}:\mathcal{H}^2\to\mathcal{H}^2$ if and only if $\Phi$ has a holomorphic extension to $\C_{+}$ that belongs to the class $\mathcal{G}$. \end{theorem}

-It is worth recalling that in \cite[Proposition 3.2]{noi}, it was shown that for any continuous semigroup $\{\Phi_t\}$ of analytic functions in the class $\mathcal{G}_{\infty}$, $c_{\Phi_{t}}=1$ for all $t$.
+It is worth recalling that in \cite[Proposition 3.2]{noi}, it was shown that for any continuous semigroup $\{\Phi_t\}$ of analytic functions in the class $\mathcal{G}_{\infty}$, $c_{\Phi_{t}}=1$ for all $t$ and that its Denjoy-Wolff point is $\infty$.
 In \cite[Theorem 1.2]{noi}, it was characterized when a semigroup of composition operators is strongly continuous in the Hilbert space $\mathcal{H}^2$ as follows: